MehtaAlo/Mag7/README.md

 Real-Time Stock Data

 Mag7 is designed to bring clarity to the chaos of financial markets.
 Its designed to help users track performance of the 7 most influential stocks listed on NASDAQ, found in almost everyone's portfolio, including high-profile mutual funds to low-risk ETFs to daytraders to beginner-investors, its a service applicable to all.
 The trends across the Magnificent 7 — Apple, Amazon, Alphabet, Meta, Microsoft, Nvidia, and Tesla impact the entirety of the market directly, making it essential to keep up with them.
-From constantly switching tabs to keep up to real-time Stock Price updates delivered at a single click, our bloomberg-inspired platform Mag7 is crafted to help investors make faster, smarter, and more confident decisions with market data available at a moments notice on the same interface.
+From constantly switching tabs on Yahoo Finance.... all the way to real-time Stock Price updates delivered at a single click, our bloomberg-inspired platform Mag7 is crafted to help investors make faster, smarter, and more confident decisions with market data available at a moments notice on the same interface.
 No more switching between 7 different tabs, Mag7 has you covered.

 Updates automatically using asynchronous API calls for real-time visualization.